Standard position for surfaces in link complements in arbitrary 3-manifolds: Decomposition of a link complement into chunks

 \section{Decomposition of a link complement into chunks}

-Knot and link complements alternating on a projection plane in $S^3$ have a well-known decomposition into topological polyhedra, suggested by W.~Thurston and described by Menasco \cite{men83}; see also \cite{lac00} or \cite[Section~11.1.1]{Purcell:HKT}.
+Knot and link complements alternating on the projection sphere in $S^3$ have a well-known decomposition into topological polyhedra, suggested by W.~Thurston and described by Menasco \cite{men83}; see also \cite{lac00} or \cite[Section~11.1.1]{Purcell:HKT}.
 A more general decomposition into angled blocks was defined by Futer and Gu{\'e}ritaud \cite{fg09}.
 This was generalized further by Howie and Purcell in \cite{HowiePurcell} for weakly generalized alternating links.
 We review this generalization in this section.